catedraeniauam/catedraeniauam.github.io/_pages/about.md

 News
 ======

+- **June, 2025**: Our paper <a href="https://openaccess.thecvf.com/content/CVPR2025W/MTF/html/Romero-Tapiador_Are_Vision-Language_Models_Ready_for_Dietary_Assessment_Exploring_the_Next_CVPRW_2025_paper.html">“Are Vision-Language Models Ready for Dietary Assessment?
+Exploring the Next Frontier in AI-Powered Food Image Recognition”</a> received the “Best Paper Award” at the <a href="https://sites.google.com/view/cvpr-metafood-2025">2nd MetaFood Workshop</a> organized within <a href="https://cvpr.thecvf.com/">IEEE/CVF Computer Vision and Pattern Recognition Conference, CVPR 2025</a>.

+- **May, 2025**: Ruben Tolosana received the <a href="https://www.uam.es/uam/noticia/fallo-jurado-premio-jovenes-investigadores-uam-2024">“Best Young Researchers Award (2024)”</a> from the <a href="https://www.uam.es/uam/inicio">Universidad Autonoma de Madrid (UAM)</a>.
+This award recognises and makes visible the work of young researchers at the UAM for their contribution to scientific development, as well as their national and international visibility as a leading research center.

-- **May 2025**: Julian Fierrez participates in the “Business-Technology Roundtable” at the Intersectoral Forum for the Regulation of Digital Real Identity, organized by <a href="https://fundacionhermes.org/en-gb/fundacion-hermes-eng/">Fundación Hermes</a>.
+- **May, 2025**: Julian Fierrez participates in the “Business-Technology Roundtable” at the Intersectoral Forum for the Regulation of Digital Real Identity, organized by <a href="https://fundacionhermes.org/en-gb/fundacion-hermes-eng/">Fundación Hermes</a>.

 - **May, 2025**: Aythami Morales gives a talk in the topic of “Artificial Intelligence and Bias” at <a href="https://pintofscience.es/">Pint of Science ES</a> (Citynizer Plaza).
 A brilliant initiative to bring science to society through talks in a fun and relaxed atmosphere in bars throughout Spain.